Over the last few months, I’ve noticed the costs of AWS rising steadily.

 Ad revenue has taken a hit too.
 I use Google’s advertising platform AdSense (or whatever it’s called now) to serve ads as unobtrusively as possible.
-Also, I have a few YouTube accounts that would get a meager amounts of views.
+Also, I have a few YouTube accounts that would get a meagre amount of views.
 The Youtube ads would bring in just about enough over the top to cover the costs of AWS and sometimes more.
 But, as things change, Google has been siphoning ad revenue from smaller accounts.
-First it was ripping ads from Youtube accounts that “a total of 1,000 subscribers and 4,000 “watch hours” over the last 12 months”.
-For a smaller account like we run, this of course would make that ad revenue zero.
+First, it was ripping ads from Youtube accounts that “a total of 1,000 subscribers and 4,000 “watch hours” over the last 12 months”.
+For a smaller account as we run, this of course would make that ad revenue zero.
 Couple this with my posting frequency much lower because of other things, and this meant much less add revenue.

 There are other changes too.
 I’ve changed from a Digicert certificate to a Let’s Encrypt wildcard certificate.
 That feels like a far better solution here while also being free.

-This new iteration of my blog runs on a self hosted setup much like Amazon, but I control things.
+This new iteration of my blog runs on a self-hosted setup much like Amazon, but I control things.
 Posting articles is much faster as well as the blog itself.
-I’m not yet sure how I’ll work out the rewrite urls, but if I can’t get them lined up well enough, SEO would to suffer, not to mention other parts of this system.
+I’m not yet sure how I’ll work out the rewrite URLs, but if I can’t get them lined up well enough, SEO would suffer, not to mention other parts of this system.
 That’s not good, but I’ll have to take the hit and hope Google comes back.
 For now, this a test over the next few days to see how this goes.